Key takeaways

 You may however, be able to avoid being taxed if you use the profit from the sale to buy a new home.
 “If profit from the sale of the home, meaning the difference between what it cost you to buy it and what you sold it for, is invested back into another home, then in most cases you can avoid capital gains tax,” says DiBugnara.
 “Keep in mind that this reinvestment must be completed in a certain amount of time, usually 90 days to six months at most.”

+The net proceeds resulting from the sale of a home can vary significantly based on how you choose to sell the property.
 “Net proceeds can be impacted by how you sell your home because the costs of selling it can be different,” says DiBugnara.
-“For instance, if you sell a home on your own, compared to using a real estate agent, it could cost you less in expenses, making your net proceeds higher.”
+“For instance, if you sell a home on your own, compared to using a real estate agent, it could cost you less in expenses, making your net proceeds higher.

-• iBuyer sales: An iBuyer is an online homebuying company that makes an instant offer on your home, often sight unseen.
-This approach tends to result in less net proceeds for the seller, because iBuyers typically offer less than market value for homes (and might charge hefty service fees).
-The same holds true for selling to a local or national cash-homebuying company (typically minus the service fees).
+• Cash homebuyer or iBuyer sales: Selling to a company that buys houses for cash brings in proceeds quickly and with less hassle than a market sale.
+However, this approach tends to result in less net proceeds for the seller, because these companies typically offer less than market value for homes.
+In the case of online-only iBuyers, they might also charge hefty service fees.
 “Since iBuyers need to make a profit on the sale, they rarely make an offer at or over full market value, and their fee structure is often more expensive than an agent’s commission,” says Rick Sharga, founder of the real estate consulting firm CJ Patrick Company.

 FAQs

 • Gross proceeds are the total amount that the seller receives from the sale of the home.
-Net proceeds are the amount that the seller pockets after paying the mortgage balance and various closing costs.
+Net proceeds are the amount that the seller actually pockets after paying the mortgage balance and various closing costs.